Bad Credit Home Equity Line of Credit

 The credit score is a function of the homeowner’s past line of

 credit.
-In the U.S.,
+In the

 three different agencies keep a record of each consumer’s line of credit.
 Those